-The accuracy of the data of criminal records depends on the record keeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
+The accuracy of the data of criminal records depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
 Idaho criminal records archives usually tend to go back as far as the 1970s when criminal and arrest data starts to centralize and compile into an organized database much like we use today.
-Accuracy was more commonly affected by human error in the past, but in the 1990s the quality and accuracy of record keeping improved exponentially due to the advent of the computer, so the information provides on StateRecords.org will vary from person to person.
+Accuracy was more commonly affected by the human error in the past, but in the 1990s the quality and accuracy of record keeping improved exponentially due to the advent of the computer, so the information provides on StateRecords.org will vary from person to person.

 Idaho Megan’s Law

 Megan's Law is the term for state laws that create and keep up a sex offender registry, which provides information on registered sex offenders to the public.
 The first Megan's Law appeared after the rape and murder of 7-year-old New Jersey resident Megan Kanka by a sex offender who lived in the girl's own neighborhood.
 Soon after passage of this first Megan's Law, the federal government requires all states to set up sex offender registries and offer the public with information about those registered, Sexual predators Idaho

 Adult sex offenders convicted, incarcerated, on probation/parole on or after statute’s effective date July 1, 1993.
 Juvenile charged as juveniles convicted incarcerated, on probation/parole on or after July 1, 1998.